Benefit payments during a temporary absence from home

 - People who are away from home doing paid or unpaid work in the United Kingdom or abroad

-- People who enter residential accommodation on a temporary basis to find out whether, or not, it would suit them as a permanent home
+- People who enter residential accommodation on a temporary basis.
+This to find out whether it would suit them as a permanent home

 - People who are on holiday or visiting relatives away from home or abroad